fluent/fluent-bit-docs/installation/linux/raspbian-raspberry-pi.md

 # Raspbian / Raspberry Pi

-Fluent Bit is distributed as **td-agent-bit** package and is available for the Raspberry, specifically for [Raspbian 8](http://raspbian.org).
-This stable Fluent Bit distribution package is maintained by [Treasure Data, Inc](https://www.treasuredata.com).
+Fluent Bit is distributed as **td-agent-bit** package and is available for the Raspberry, specifically for [Raspbian](http://raspbian.org) distribution, the following versions are supported:

+- Raspbian 10
+- Raspbian 9
+- Raspbian 8

 ## Server GPG key